'I'm Not Alone Anymore': Monica Lewinsky Discusses #MeToo

 “Instead, the road that led there was littered with inappropriate abuse of authority, station, and privilege,” she added.

-She also detailed a recent encounter with Kevin Starr, the special prosecutor who led the investigation into her and Clinton’s relationship.
+She also detailed a recent encounter with Kenneth Starr, the special prosecutor who led the investigation into her and Clinton’s relationship.
 The pair, who according to Lewinsky had never met, crossed paths in Manhattan last Christmas Eve.

 “I found myself shaking his hand even as I struggled to decipher the warmth he evinced,” she wrote.
 “He [Starr] kept touching my arm and elbow, which made me uncomfortable”.